shawn-p-m/not-avg-lifecoach/README.md

 #### About the wikipedia API
 This API works by taking an input word you'd like to search as an argument in a function.
 It then returns a JSON object with a lot of data about the Wikipedia page that matches the input word.

-Install the API in the terminal like so:
+People install the API in the terminal like so:
 ``npm install wikipedia``

-Import the library like so:
+People import the library like so:
 ``const wiki = require("wikipedia");``

 My usage inside async method: